John

 Since John was undoubtedly the writer of the fourth Gospel, we have an upper limit of A. D. 98, for Irenaeus says that John lived to the time of Trajan, who began his reign in that year.
 The testimony of Jerome is to the same effect: “The apostle John lived in Asia to the time of Trajan, and dying at a great age in the sixty-eighth year of our Lords passion, was buried near the city of Ephesus.”
 The same writer places the death of John in A. D. 100.

-In all probability, John wrote his Gospel several years before his death, since its style is that of a matured, but not of an aged writer.
+In all probability, John wrote his Gospel several years before his death.
 We may be sure that the apostle did not compose the Gospel until after the death of Paul in A. D. 68.
 Tradition teaches that John wrote later than the Synoptics.
 The congregations of Asia Minor were the special charge of the great apostle of the Gentiles, and he never makes any mention in his Epistles of Johns being in their midst, nor does he send him a single salutation; and when he parted from the Ephesian elders, he evidently did not anticipate the coming of an apostle among them.
 Moreover we infer from Jn 21:19 that John knew of the manner in which Peter died, and presupposes this knowledge in his readers.
 Therefore it is unlikely that the Gospel was written before A. D. 70.
 John’s utter silence regarding the destruction of the city favors the idea that he wrote the Gospel several years after that calamity.

 The most important considerations that led many rationalistic critics to the conclusion that the fourth Gospel was written in the second century, are the following: (1) The theology of the Gospel, especially its representation of Christ, is developed to such a degree that it points beyond the first and reflects the consciousness of the Church of the second century.
 (2) The Gospel was evidently written under the influence of the philosophic and religious tendencies that were prevalent in the second century, such as Montanism, Docetism and Gnosticism.
 (3) The great difference between the fourth Gospel and the Synoptics appears to be the result of second century cavilling respecting the nature of Christ, and of the Paschal controversy.